yeswanthepuri/Basic-CSharp-Tutorial/Learning Notes.md

 ex: var b=new Book("Yeswanth");                                                                 ex:var x=3;
 1.Reference types hold's the pointer or the address in which the object is stored.
 1. where as in value type it hold's the value it self.
 2.Variable that hold's a reference                                                              2.
 Variable that hold's the value
+3.all classes are reference type                                                               3.all struct are value type

+By default Parameters are passed by value.
+In case if u want to pass a reference just keep ref before that.

+working with value type: